 How the remnants of the humble dwelling of Jesus in Capernaum illuminate how Christianity began

-For much of his adult life, Jesus resided in the small fishing village of Capernaum on the Sea of Galilee.
+For much of his adult life, the home of Jesus was in Capernaum, a small fishing village on the Sea of Galilee.
 It was here during the infancy of early Christianity that he began his ministry in the town synagogue (Mark 1:21), recruited his first disciples (Mark 1:16–20) and became renowned for his power to heal the sick and infirm (Mark 3:1–5).

 Early travelers to the site had long recognized the beautifully preserved remains of the ancient synagogue that many believe marked the site, if not the actual building, of Jesus’ earliest teaching.
 But an important detail of how Christianity began still remained: Where in the town had Jesus actually lived?
 Where was the house of Peter, which the Bible suggests was the home of Jesus in Capernaum (Matthew 8:14–16)?